Loft Conversion Guide

 Velux Loft Conversion

-Best for: Homes that already have good headroom (at least 2.2m) and for homeowners who need the least disruptive and fastest build process.
+Best for: Homes that already have good headroom (at least 2.2m), and for homeowners who want the least disruptive and fastest build process.

-A roof light conversion, often called a Velux loft conversion after the popular brand, is the simplest way to convert a loft.
-It involves no structural changes to the shape of the roof itself.
+A roof light conversion, often called a Velux loft conversion, is the simplest way to convert a loft, as it involves no structural changes to the shape of the roof itself.

-• ✖ Does not create any new headroom or floor space.
+• ✖ Doesn't create any new headroom or floor space

 Dormer Loft Conversion